Italian theme parks to visit in one day

 Open from March to October each year.

 The holiday park is best reached from either Florence or Pisa.
-From either station grab a train to Castagneto Carducci-Donoratico and then hop on a Tiemme bus service to Marina Di Castagneto for Cavallino Matto.
+From either station grab a regional train to Castagneto Carducci-Donoratico and then hop on a Tiemme bus service to Marina Di Castagneto for Cavallino Matto.
 Search trains to Castagneto Carducci-Donoratico.